lsst-sqre/phalanx/docs/admin/secrets-setup.rst

 This document explains the basic structure of how secrets must be stored in Vault, describes the tools for managing that structure, and describes the optional tools for managing Vault authentication credentials and paths for one specific Vault design.

+If you are setting up an environment that will be running a 1Password Connect server for itself, you will need to take special bootstrapping steps.
+See :px-app-bootstrap:`onepassword-connect` for more information.

 .. note::

    We are in the middle of a migration from an old secrets management system that sometimes used multiple secrets per application and sometimes pointed multiple applications at the same secret, to a new system that always uses one secret per application.